bit4mind/anon-service/README.md

 Tor stucks before 100% and connection not works: try to increase time value at the beginning of a script.

-Resolvers and Relays list empty: wget problem with TLS, update your system or use your browser.

 Unbound package not found: update your system or install it before.

 If this version, does not working try old release.